ethereum/remix-project/docs/run.md

 Using the Recorder
 ------------------

-The Recorder allows to save a bunch of transactions in a JSON file and rerun them later either in the same environment or in another.
+The Recorder allows to you to save a bunch of transactions in a JSON file and rerun them later either in the same environment or in another.

-Saving to JSON allows to easily check the transaction list, tweak input parameters, change linked library, etc...
+You can also update the file adjust the transaction list, tweak input parameters, change linked library, etc...

-We can find many use cases for the recorder, for instance:
+There are many use cases for the recorder, for instance:
--   After having coded and tested contracts in a constrained environment (like the JavaScript VM), it could be interesting to redeploy them easily in a more persisted environment (like a Geth node) in order to check whether everything behaves normally in a classic environment.
+-   After having coded and tested contracts in a constrained environment (like the JavaScript VM), you can easily redeploy them in a more persisted environment (like a Geth node) in order to check whether everything behaves normally in a classic environment.
--   Deploying contract does often require more than creating one transaction.
+-   Deploying contract does often require more than creating one transaction. ( **note: is this point needed?**)
--   Working in a dev environment does often require to setup the state in a first place.
+-   Working in a dev environment often requires setting up the state in a first place. ( **note: is this saying - After testing in on the JsVM, quickly deploying another environment in a controlled fashion. **)

 ![](images/a-runtab-recorder.png)

-Saving a record ends up with the creation of this type of content (see below):
+To save some transactions click on the floppy disc icon.
+A file called senario.json will be written and saved in the file explorer.

-In that specific record, 3 transactions are executed:
+Below is an example of this file where 3 transactions are executed:

 The first corresponds to the deployment of the lib `testLib`.